doner-kebard/card-game-backend/docs/CONTRIBUTING.md

 # Contributing

 This document is intended to give guidelines for those who are willing to contribute in the development of the TCG backend.
-It is divided in three parts:
+It is divided in four parts:
 - **Installation and usage** (how to prepare your computer for locally running the game and tests)
 - **Project architecture** (which tools we use, and why)
 - **Project structure** (how is the project organized)